-Faculty and students in Chapman University’s Teacher Education program have launched a new Community Math Learning Center that integrates teacher education training and community math enrichment.
+Faculty and students in Chapman University’s Teacher Education program have launched a new Community Math Learning Program that integrates teacher education training and community math enrichment.
 Embedded within the Attallah College of Educational Studies’ accelerated MA in Curriculum and Instruction teacher education program, the math center uses a virtual learning environment to serve local families and youth while giving Chapman graduates hands-on practice.

-Cathery Yeh, Ph.D., the faculty director of the new Community Math Learning Center, modeled the tutoring program after Attallah College’s Kathleen Muth Literacy Center, which has served Orange County youth for more than 40 years.
-The Community Math Program gives Chapman students opportunities to practice research-based math instructional routines while providing free mathematics support and enrichment for students in the community.
+Cathery Yeh, Ph.D., the faculty director of the new Community Math Learning Program, modeled the tutoring program after Attallah College’s Kathleen Muth Literacy Center, which has served Orange County youth for more than 40 years.
+The Community Math Learning Program gives Chapman students opportunities to practice research-based math instructional routines while providing free mathematics support and enrichment for students in the community.

 The primary goal of the program is for the Chapman students and the K-12 children to learn by doing.
 As part of Attallah College’s commitment to innovation and to positively impacting Orange County schools, graduate students in the Teacher Education program leverage virtual tools and online spaces to create rich mathematical experiences.